 Songtrust is often asked about how we work alongside Performing Rights Organizations (PROs), the collection societies that help license, track, and secure the performance royalties your composition earns.
 Some common questions include whether you actually need Songtrust if you’re already registered with a PRO and whether or not it’s necessary to register with a PRO in the first place.

 The simple answer to both questions is yes, but it’s important to understand why both parties are so important.
 Let’s start with PROs….

-What Does a PRO Do
+What Does a PRO Do?

-Do I Need a PRO Already?
+When Do I Need a PRO?

-Going Above and Beyond a PRO
+Going Beyond Your PRO

 Being affiliated with a PRO is just one part of a large, complex system — the part that collects your performance royalties.
 You need to ensure you’re set up to keep track of and collect all your music publishing royalties for all types of usage, all over the world.
 One easy way to do this is by working with a publishing administrator like Songtrust, since we will register you with global collection societies and pay sources related to mechanical and micro-sync royalties, not only public performance.

 For example, The Mechanical Licensing Collective (The MLC) administers blanket mechanical licenses to streaming platforms and sends any subsequent royalties to songwriters, composers, lyricists, and publishers.
 MCPS handles mechanical licensing in the U.K.

 Mechanical royalties are generated anytime your song is reproduced, whether it’s through a physical release like a vinyl LP or a streaming outlet like Spotify.
 YouTube is also a huge source of mechanical royalties Songtrust can collect directly for you by claiming and monetizing user-generated content that incorporates your music.

 If you’re releasing music or plan to, make sure to affiliate with a PRO in your territory to begin collecting performance royalties from your music.
 But don’t forget to also consider how to best collect your mechanical royalties.